Jiaya Jia: Research

 The research areas of Jiaya Jia are computer vision, large X models, and deep learning.
-Jiaya Jia has made outstanding contributions to computer vision technology, algorithms and engineering, and is among the world's leading experts in the field.
+Jiaya Jia has made contributions to computer vision technology, algorithms and engineering, and is among the world's leading experts in the field.
 His research partners include numerous renowned multinational technology companies, such as Microsoft, Qualcomm, Adobe, Intel, NVIDIA, Amazon, and Lenovo.
-Jia has cultivated a number of outstanding talents with Master's and PhDs who continue to engage in scientific research and development in computer vision.
+Jia has cultivated a number of talents with Master's and PhDs who continue to engage in scientific research and development in computer vision.

-Many technologies in image analysis and processing developed by Jiaya Jia are still leading in the field worldwide.
-Wherein, his achievements in image deblurring, filtering, image sparse processing, multi-band image signal fusion and enhancement, large range motion estimation, texture and structure-based layering, etc. have been published in the industry's most influential conferences and publications, and implemented in the real-world applications.
-These achievements have demonstrated outstanding performance in established systems, and most of which are open source so as to enable wider applications across industries such as aviation, medical imaging, safety management, robotic design, meteorological analysis and many more.
+Jia's methods of image analysis and processing have resulted in numerous real-world applications.
+Specifically, his achievements have contributed to image deblurring, filtering, image sparse processing, multi-band image signal fusion and enhancement, large range motion estimation, and texture and structure-based layering.
+These technologies have been adapted to established systems, and most of which are open source, to enable wider applications across industries such as aviation, medical imaging, safety management, robotic design, and meteorological analysis.